Flags in the Netherlands: everything you need to know

 So even though the “Orange Flag” had an honourable beginning as part of Dutch resistance and independence, it was tarnished by Nazi sympathisers.

-Still, you will often find the flag on old paintings of the brave Geuzen-Buccaneers fighting Spanish warships or Dutch merchant ships sailing for the East.
+Still, the flag is often found on old paintings of the brave Geuzen-Buccaneers fighting Spanish warships or Dutch merchant ships sailing for the East.

 Dutch flags: the tiny orange pennant